sidpalas/devops-directive-website/content/posts/2020/11/credential-management/index.md

 	@DB_PASS=$(call get-secret,$(DB_PASS))" npm start
 ```

-Moving secrets into a system like this offers a number of benefits.
+Moving secrets into a system like this offer many benefits.
 First, these companies have entire teams of security experts building their products making them highly likely to be more secure than whatever system you roll yourself (analogous to "Don't roll your own crypto").

 If you are already using the cloud provider to host your application, the tight integration with Identity and Access Management (IAM) functionality, and audit logging can be big wins from a security perspective.

-The biggest shortfall with this approach is that rotating can still be a hassle, and often leads to a static set of long lived credentials.
+The biggest shortfall with this approach is that rotating can still be a hassle, and often leads to a static set of long-lived credentials.

 ## Level +4: Dynamic Ephemeral Credentials

-To acheive fully enlightened credential management, we can move to a model of auto-generating credentials for each use case and only allow them to be active for a short period of time.
+To achieve fully enlightened credential management, we can move to a model of auto-generating credentials for each use case and only allow them to be active for a short period of time.
 This way if there is a leak, it greatly minimizes the potential blast radius.

 The best implementation of this concept I have seen is [HashiCorp's Vault](https://www.vaultproject.io/).
 You can configure Vault so that whenever an application (or individual) needs access to a resource such as a database.
 It will create a new username/password and handle deleting those credentials after a pre-specified period of time.